DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

       primarykeyattr: srv_user_id # Attribute name that will be used as primary key

       # Integrity constraints between datamodel type, in Jinja.
-      # WARNING : could be very slow, keep it as simple as possible, and focused upon
+      # WARNING: could be very slow, keep it as simple as possible, and focused upon
       # primary keys
-      # Jinja vars available are '_SELF' : the current object, and every types declared
+      # Jinja vars available are '_SELF': the current object, and every types declared
-      # For each "typename" declared, two vars are available :
+      # For each "typename" declared, two vars are available:
-      # - typename_pkeys : a set with every primary keys
+      # - typename_pkeys: a set with every primary keys
-      # - typename : a list of dict containing each entries
+      # - typename: a list of dict containing each entries
       # https://hermes.insa-strasbourg.fr/en/setup/configuration/hermes-server/#hermes-server.datamodel.data-type-name.integrity_constraints
       integrity_constraints:
         - "{{ _SELF.srv_user_id in SRVUsers_pkeys }}"